ibm-cloud-docs/cis/custom-rules-fields-and-expressions.md

 # Using fields, functions, and expressions
 {: #custom-rules-fields-and-expressions}

 Along with actions, fields and expressions are the building blocks of WAF custom rules.
-These two elements work together when defining the criteria to use when a custom rule is matched.
+These elements work together to define the criteria for matching a custom rule.
 {: shortdesc}

 ## Fields
 {: #custom-rule-fields}

-When CIS receives an HTTP request, it is examined and a table of fields is produced to match against.
-This field table exists for as long as the current request is being processed.
-Think of it as a table that holds the request properties to be matched against expressions.
+When CIS receives an HTTP request, it analyzes the request and creates a table of fields for matching.
+This field table exists only while the request is being processed and contains the request properties used for expression matching.

 Each field value can be sourced from different places, such as: